brogers111/se_project_spots/README.md

 ## Description

 The Spots application allows users to create profiles and upload their own unique photos of places or experiences that they'd want to share with others.
+As of recent, users are able to toggle modals to edit their profile name & description, upload more photos with a URL and caption, delete photos, and preview existing posts.

 ## Demo